ChrstphrHll/npc_gen/students/Kunjal Iefyr.md

 ### Description
 - Halfling Cleric from Kordinia
 - 4th year Protection student in Fiesn
-- short wavy grey hair that's plain, Pale Gray eyes, and Light Tan skin
+- long straight black hair that's braided, Pale Gray eyes, and Light Tan skin
 - Is Carefree and Mannerless, and has Faith as their ideal

 ### Organizations